 Galleghan, a strict disciplinarian, had high expectations of his battalion and accordingly implemented a rigorous training program.
 The battalion would become known as ‘Galleghan’s greyhounds’ and was initially based at Tamworth but in the coming months would move around various bases in NSW.
 Training carried on into 1941 and in July the battalion embarked for Singapore on Dutch transport Johan Van Oldenbarnevelt.

-In later years he was criticised for his very strict discipline at Changi and today, his leadership style is questioned by some.
+In later years he was criticised for his very strict discipline at Changi and today, his leadership style is questioned by others.

 Calleghan clashed with several officers, including Weary Dunlop and ‘Roaring Reggie’ Newton when they were in Singapore from Java before entraining to Thailand.

-Looking back it can be said Changi accommodated officers who were from time to time, involved in petty jealousies – particularly those who remained in Singapore throughout the entire war.
+Looking back it can be said Changi accommodated officers who were from time to time, were involved in petty jealousies – particularly those who remained in Singapore throughout the entire war – and there were many!